Revomatico/docker-certbot-kong/README.md

-# docker-certbot-kong
+# docker-revo-certbot
 > Builds a Docker image from base certbot/certbot

 # Purpose
-- Tested with Kong v0.13
 - The container will:
-    1. Check for a certificate in Kong ($KONG_ADMIN), based on SNI = $MAIN_DOMAIN
-    2. Verify the validity of the certificate
+    1. Verify the validity of the certificate
-    3. Using [certbot](https://certbot.eff.org/docs/using.html#manual), request a new **wildcard** certificate for $MAIN_DOMAIN using $EMAIL:
+    2. Using [certbot](https://certbot.eff.org/docs/using.html#manual), request a new **wildcard** certificate for $MAIN_DOMAIN using $EMAIL:
         - **manual** method
         - **dns** challenge
-    4. Automatically add a TXT record to the DN registrar for certbot challenge, using $API_KEY and $API_USER env vars
+    3. Automatically add a TXT record to the DN registrar for certbot challenge, using $API_KEY and $API_USER env vars
-    5. Wait for $CHALLENGE_TIMEOUT seconds for the DNS changes to propagate
+    4. Wait for $CHALLENGE_TIMEOUT seconds for the DNS changes to propagate
-    6. If validation is successfull, restore the original DNS records
+    5. If validation is successfull, restore the original DNS records
-    7. Use $KONG_ADMIN/certificates to create or update the certificate object in Kong, keeping the current SNIs
 - `certbot-auth-hook.sh` automates the creation of a TXT record.
 Currently works for **namecheap.com**, for others get inspiration from:
     - https://github.com/Neilpang/acme.sh/tree/master/dnsapi
 - `certbot-cleanup-hook.sh` automates the deletion of the TXT record created above